Dathuss/VRCFPatcher/README.md

 ![1](https://github.com/Dathuss/VRCFPatcher/assets/34245959/1d541c29-ed7c-4147-b261-066f1cc4c06d)

 7. A new object will be created called 'VRCF clone'.
 You can [Protecc it](https://github.com/PlagueVRC/AntiRip#encrypting-and-uploading) now !

+## How To Fix Certain Issues That May Come Up

+### Parameters disappearing in the proteccted avatar
-8. <b>IMPORTANT</b>: Under certain circumstances, some parameters will not be copied to the expression parameters, so if you get any errors like these :
+Under certain circumstances, some parameters will not be copied to the expression parameters, so if you get any errors like these :

 ![3](https://github.com/Dathuss/VRCFPatcher/assets/34245959/3792ba09-b795-4cfa-9c8e-32bc0706b014)
 ![2](https://github.com/Dathuss/VRCFPatcher/assets/34245959/23ba2313-bd61-468b-bcee-1ae997a0ff81)